doctorfree/nvim-lazyman/README.md

   - Does not use the SpaceVim installer script, installs in `~/.config/nvim-SpaceVim`
   - Install and initialize with `lazyman -s`

-### Extra configurations
+### Personal configurations

-In addition to the base Neovim configurations listed above, `lazyman` can install and initialize several "Extra" Neovim configurations.
+In addition to the base Neovim configurations listed above, `lazyman` can install and initialize several "Personal" Neovim configurations.

-All of the 'Extra' configurations can be installed and initialized with the command `lazyman -W`.
-Individual 'Extra' configurations can be installed with the `-w conf` option.
+All of the 'Personal' configurations can be installed and initialized with the command `lazyman -W`.
+Individual 'Personal' configurations can be installed with the `-w conf` option.

 - [Abstract](https://github.com/Abstract-IDE/Abstract)